Adriankhl/relativitization/README.md

 You can run simulations of your model on the command line.
 This is an example model:
 `./simulations/src/main/kotlin/relativitization/game/TypicalGame.kt`.

-You can run the main function by:
+You can run the main function with maximum 25% ram usage by:

 ```
-./gradlew :simulations:run -PmainClass=relativitization.game.TypicalGameKt
+./gradlew :simulations:run -PmainClass=relativitization.game.TypicalGameKt -PramPercentage=25
 ```

 Note that the main class has an additional `Kt` after the file name in Kotlin convention.

-The default configuration can take up to 50% of the ram in your PC.
-If you think it is too little or too much, open `./simulations/build.gradle.kts` and modify the line `applicationDefaultJvmArgs = listOf("-XX:MaxRAMPercentage=50")`.

 ## Build the game